JonasAlaif/smt-scope-artifact/README.md

 # Getting started

 Our artifact is provided as a Docker image, which can be run using any recent version of [Docker](https://docs.docker.com/get-docker/).
-Please start by unzipping the `smt-scope.zip` file to the root of the artifact, such that running `ls smt-scope` from the root of the artifact succeeds.
+Please start by unzipping the `smt-scope.zip` file to the root of the artifact, such that running `ls smt-scope/smt-scope-lib` from the root of the artifact succeeds.

 All commands should be run from the `smt-scope` directory